-Escort vs. Place Cards
+Seating Charts and Escort Cards vs. Place Cards

 Escort Cards take your guest where they are supposed to go.
 A couple might have a fun display of all the cards, listed alphabetically, at the entrance to the reception.
 They give the table numbers alongside the guest’s full names: “The Clarke Family- 6” or “Anna Peterson - 2” or “Mr. and Mrs. Richard Lawson - 12” or “Mr. Frank Lee and Ms. Eloise Richards - 4”